Interior Secretary Zinke is a Roosevelt fanboy. So does that mean he won’t trash the place?

 Q. Roosevelt’s treatment of Native Americans was deplorable.
 Given modern movements like Dakota Access, do you think Zinke’s identification with TR could mean trouble for Native Americans?

 A. It’s important to keep in mind that Theodore Roosevelt was president a long time ago.
-The views concerning Native Americans of say 1901 to 1909 are vastly different than in the 21st century.
+The views concerning Native Americans of, say, 1901 to 1909 are vastly different than in the 21st century.
 And Theodore Roosevelt was part of that generation that had just so-called “conquered the West.”
 I find the problem with Zinke being that he seems to want to ignore the EPA of 1970.
 That he wants to turn back the clock.

 So I just think it’s not as much about the Native American protest in North Dakota, than that TR hated big, powerful, private corporations.
-He went after people who were Big Timber, Big Oil—he would war with them.
+He went after people who were Big Timber, Big Oil — he would war with them.
 Zinke is like a rubber stamp for those lobby groups.